Procedure to Reveal the Mechanism of Pattern Formation Process by Topological Data Analysis: Analysis methods

-The kernel width $\sigma$ of the Gaussian kernel used for histogramming and the number of grids $d$ for vectorization were set as hyperparameters.
+The kernel width $\sigma$ of the Gaussian kernel used for histogramming and the number of grids $M$ for vectorization were set as hyperparameters.
 These hyperparameters are set to minimize the validation error of the regression model $F(\:\cdot\:;\boldsymbol{\Theta})$ given by the following equation for the inverse estimation of model parameters described in Sec.~\ref{sec_result1}:

-where ${\bf v}_i(\sigma,d)$ is the vectorized data of the PD for a certain magnetic domain pattern data $i$, $y$ represents the model parameters of the TDGL equation that we want to predict, $D_{\rm val}$ is the validation dataset that is not used for training the regression model, and $\boldsymbol{\Theta}$ is the model parameter of the regression model.
-The optimized vector data are used as they are to create a classification diagram by clustering the magnetic domain pattern.
-This is based on the idea that a hyperparameter that effectively predicts physical properties that are important for a phenomenon can effectively extract information about the target.
+where ${\bf v}_i(\sigma,M)$ is the vectorized data of PD for a certain magnetic domain pattern data $i$, $y$ represents the model parameters of the TDGL equation that we want to predict, $D_{\rm val}$ is the validation dataset that is not used for training the regression model, and $\boldsymbol{\Theta}$ is the model parameter of the regression model.